Broader Impacts Fair

 Splash!
 Chicago

 Splash!
 Chicago organizes free programs for high school students featuring classes designed and taught by UChicago students.
 Classes span all subject areas, from black holes to the philosophy of TV.
-This year, we will host a one-afternoon program and a one-day program in the winter and spring, respectively.
+This year, we will host two one-day programs in the fall and winter, respectively, and a 5-week program in the spring.
 Our goal is to promote a love for both learning and teaching.

 Opportunities: We have two main roles to fill: teachers and board members.